mlrun/mlrun/docs/change-log/index.md

 - Import from mlrun fails with "ImportError: cannot import name dataclass_transform".
    Workaround for previous releases:
    Install `pip install pydantic==1.9.2` after `align_mlrun.sh`.
-- MLRun FeatureSet was not not enriching with security context when running from the UI.
+- MLRun FeatureSet was not enriching with security context when running from the UI.
 [View in Git](https://github.com/mlrun/mlrun/pull/2250).
 - MlRun Accesskey presents as cleartext in the mlrun yaml, when the mlrun function is created by feature set request from the UI.
 [View in Git](https://github.com/mlrun/mlrun/pull/2250).